Fanconi anemia: Treatment

 The first line of therapy is androgens and hematopoietic growth factors, but only 50–75% of patients respond.
 A more permanent cure is hematopoietic stem cell transplantation.
 If no potential donors exist, a savior sibling can be conceived by preimplantation genetic diagnosis (PGD) to match the recipient's HLA type.

 Prognosis

 Many patients eventually develop acute myelogenous leukemia (AML).
 Older patients are extremely likely to develop head and neck, esophageal, gastrointestinal, vulvar and anal cancers.
 Patients who have had a successful stem cell transplant and, thus, are cured of the blood problem associated with FA still must have regular examinations to watch for signs of cancer.
 Many patients do not reach adulthood.

 The overarching medical challenge that Fanconi patients face is a failure of their bone marrow to produce blood cells.
-In addition, Fanconi patients normally are born with a variety of birth defects.
-A significant number of Fanconi patients have kidney problems, trouble with their eyes, developmental delay and other serious defects, such as microcephaly (small head).
+In addition, Fanconi patients are normally born with a variety of birth defects.
+A significant number of Fanconi patients have kidney problems, trouble with their eyes, developmental delay, and other serious defects, such as microcephaly (small head).